wpsmith/genesis-taxonomy-images/readme.txt

 Yes, of course you can!
 You can find a link [here](http://www.studiograsshopper.ch/genesis-taxonomy-images/).
 Thanks!

-= Where are the Settings? =
+= Where is the Settings page? =

+There is no need for a Settings page.
+Images are uploaded/added via the Dashboard Edit screen for images for the taxonomy term in question.

+= How do I display these images in my theme? =

-There are no settings necessary for using this plugin.
-However, in order to display the Taxonomy Images you need to add some code to your Genesis Child Theme's `functions.php` file.
+You need to add some code to your Genesis Child Theme's `functions.php` file.
 Code examples can be found in the plugin's [User Guide](http://www.studiograsshopper.ch/genesis-taxonomy-images/user-guide/).

-= This FAQ is a bit light, no? =

-More usage info will be added here soon.
-In the meantime, usage instructions can be found in the plugin's [User Guide](http://www.studiograsshopper.ch/genesis-taxonomy-images/user-guide/).

 = License and Disclaimer =